itsschwer/murdle-qol/README.md

     - Middle mouse button sets ✅
     - *Faster than cycling through the options*
 - Clue cards can be set down by clicking on white space / negative space
-    - *For convenience and to lessen mouse movement*
+    - *For convenience and lessening mouse movement*
 - Grid emojis are lit up by default
     - *The built-in light switch still works, just inverted*